-- Assess operational risk associated with the gaps;
+- Assess the operational risk associated with the gaps;

 - Prioritize the gaps;

 The JCIDS analysis process leads to an approved Initial Capabilities Document (ICD) which is built upon the CBA.
-The CBA does not provide specific recommendations as to a particular materiel solution, but rather provides a more general recommendation as to the type of materiel solution (such as Information Technology system, incremental improvement to an existing capability, or an entirely new “breakout” or other transformational capability).
+The CBA does not provide specific recommendations as to a particular material solution but rather provides a more general recommendation as to the type of material solution (such as an Information Technology system, incremental improvement to an existing capability, or an entirely new “breakout” or other transformational capabilities).
 In this way, the ICD can be used to establish boundary conditions for the scope of alternatives to be considered in the subsequent Analysis of Alternatives (AoA).

 AcqLinks and Resources:

-- Capabilities Based Assessment (CBA) Users Guide, Version 2
+- Guide: Capabilities-Based Assessment (CBA) Users Guide, Version 2

 - JCIDS Process Flow Chart